doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

      --scancode ~/scancode-toolkit/scancode

-  This detector is optional because is significantly slower than the others.
+  This detector is optional because it is significantly slower than the others.

 * ``external-file`` - search for license information in an external file.
 Enabled by default.

   The external file has the following properties:

-    * It is located in the same directory or any of the parent directories of the file under detection.
+    * It is located in the same directory as the file under detection or in one of its parent directories .
     * Its name contains ``LICENSE``, ``LICENCE`` or ``COPYING`` (case insensitive).
-    * It has a ``SPDX-License-Identifier`` tag.
+    * It has an ``SPDX-License-Identifier`` tag.
-    * It has one or more ``NCS-SBOM-Apply-To-File`` tags containing file paths or globs (as defined by the `Python's Path.glob`_).
+    * It has one or several ``NCS-SBOM-Apply-To-File`` tags containing file paths or globs (as defined by the `Python's Path.glob`_).
       They are relative to the external file.

   If any of the ``NCS-SBOM-Apply-To-File`` tags matches the file under detection, the license from the SPDX tag is used, for example: